douglasteeple/FollowMeDNN/README.md

 ## Training, Predicting and Scoring ##
 With your training and validation data having been generated or downloaded from the above section of this repository, you are free to begin working with the neural net.

-**Note**: Training CNNs is a very compute-intensive process.
-If your system does not have a recent Nvidia graphics card, with [cuDNN](https://developer.nvidia.com/cudnn) and [CUDA](https://developer.nvidia.com/cuda) installed , you may need to perform the training step in the cloud.
-Instructions for using AWS to train your network in the cloud may be found [here](https://classroom.udacity.com/nanodegrees/nd209/parts/09664d24-bdec-4e64-897a-d0f55e177f09/modules/cac27683-d5f4-40b4-82ce-d708de8f5373/lessons/197a058e-44f6-47df-8229-0ce633e0a2d0/concepts/27c73209-5d7b-4284-8315-c0e07a7cd87f?contentVersion=1.0.0&contentLocale=en-us)

 ### Training your Model ###
 **Prerequisites**